jargonPY/lox-interpreter/README.md

 This repository contains a Python implementation of an interpreter for the lox programing language described in [Crafting Interpreters](https://craftinginterpreters.com).

-This implementation extends the original grammaar to support:
+This implementation extends the original grammar to support:

 - Ternary operators.
 - List literal data type.